OpenWaterProject/riffle-thermistor/README.md

-# riffle-thermistor

-How-to for connecting a thermistor -- a type of temperature probe -- to a Riffle.
+# Measuring temperature using a thermistor and a Riffle

-# Thermistor basics
+## Thermistor basics

 A [thermistor](https://en.wikipedia.org/wiki/Thermistor) provides a simple, precise way of measuring temperature.
 The resistance of a thermistor is dependent on temperature in a particular way -- if we know this relationship, then we can measure temperature by measuring the resistance of the thermistor (something we can do with a simple electronic circuit.)

 Adafruit has a [great tutorial](https://learn.adafruit.com/thermistor/overview) on thermistors, and measuring them with an Arduino.
 The Riffle works very similarly to an Arduino, so their tutorial is a good resource for the Riffle circuitry as well.

-# Choosing a thermistor
+## Choosing a thermistor

 There are several types of thermistors, and the relationship between resistance and temperature differs depending on the type.
 It's important to know what type of thermistor you're using in order that your circuit and code are appropriate.